 The family spirit

-Coralie and Matthieu work with outstanding partners, who support them in bringing the estate to fruition.
-Their father, Hubert de Boüard de Laforest, a graduate oenologist from the Faculty of Bordeaux and consultant serving a large number of estates, remains a winegrower at heart.
+Coralie works with outstanding partners, who support her in bringing the estate to fruition.
+Her father, Hubert de Boüard de Laforest, a graduate oenologist from the Faculty of Bordeaux and consultant serving a large number of estates, remains a winegrower at heart.
 He has committed to serving the interests of this terroir so that it expresses its natural characteristics.
 Philippe Nunes, who also graduated in oenology from the Faculty of Bordeaux and who is technical director and associate consultant, knows the vines and their needs like the back of his hand and carefully oversees the well-being of the vineyard and the wine.

 This mutually supporting set of knowledge and experiences, driven by a sound team spirit, ensures that the level of requirement and necessary precision is achieved.
 This is the emblem of the de Boüard family’s expertise, which is in fact its hallmark.